mariyahendriksen/opinionatedguide.github.io-src/content/opinionatedeng.md

 though obviously anything is possible.
 A lot of programmers like to disable their Caps key for example and put something more useful there, or you may just want to move around a letter or two.
 Using a standard layout like Dovark is a bit easier though as I can easily load my keymap pretty quickly on any computer.
 Plain old Qwerty is fine, but I personally like my 'weird' keymap.

-If you're shelling out big bucks on a nice keyboard anyway, you may also want to get a keyboard which supports QMK, a compeletly open source firmware which gives you total control of your keyboard, allowing you do to cool things like type greek letters ( Ω , α, β) or type perentheses by tapping the shift keys.
-I find that particually helpful as my keyboard doesn't actually have enough keys to do have every key nicely available (note how I don't have a function row) for more info check out https://docs.qmk.fm/#/ .
+If you're shelling out big bucks on a nice keyboard anyway, you may also want to get a keyboard which supports QMK, a completely open source firmware which gives you total control of your keyboard, allowing you do to cool things like type greek letters ( Ω , α, β) or type parentheses by tapping the shift keys.
+I find that particularly helpful as my keyboard doesn't actually have enough keys to do have every key nicely available (note how I don't have a function row) for more info check out https://docs.qmk.fm/#/ .
 You can actually buy an adapter to use a normal keyboard with QMK, but it's a bit hack-y and I really recomend just saving up to get a full keyboard made for it.

-Back to ergonomics, you'll want to make sure your keyboard is a t a comfortable height for you and that you can type in a way that isn't putning your wrists at any weird angles
+Back to ergonomics, you'll want to make sure your keyboard is a t a comfortable height for you and that you can type in a way that isn't putting your wrists at any weird angles

 Finally, one of the nice things about i3 is the ability to navigate everything entirely from the keyboard as well as bind as much as you want to as many keys as you'd like.
 Want a key combo to launch a file manager? easy.
-Want a key to navigate to open up a termial and immediatly run a command- no problem.
+Want a key to navigate to open up a terminal and immediately run a command- no problem.
 Set things up as you like and enjoy being able to use your system at break neck speed while everyone else drags things around slowly.

 **Mouse and other input**